Thursday, February 24, 2011

 9. Tim Raines, 1996-98.
-Just 3 seasons in Pinstripes, but they were all Playoff seasons, and ’96 and '98 were World Championship seasons.
+He played just 3 seasons in Pinstripes, but they were all Playoff seasons, and 1996 and '98 were World Championship seasons.
 "Rock" .321 in '97 and .290 in '98, despite being 37 and 38 years old in those seasons.
-In Game 3 of the '96 Series, led off the game with a walk, and scored on Bernie Williams' single to give the Yanks their first lead of the Series, and later started a double play; his 2-out walk in the top of the 10th led to his scoring the winning run in Game 4.
+In Game 3 of the '96 Series, he led off the game with a walk, and scored on Bernie Williams' single to give the Yanks their first lead of the Series, and later started a double play.
+His 2-out walk in the top of the 10th led to his scoring the winning run in Game 4.

 Overall for his career, a 7-time All-Star, .294 average, 123 OPS+, 2,605 hits, and a whopping 808 stolen bases, 5th all-time and most of anybody not in the Hall of Fame.
 Judging by Baseball-Reference.com's HOF Monitor (90 of 100), HOF Standards (47 of 50), and Top 10 Most Similar Batters (4 of 10 already in), he's got a very good case.

 8. Roy White, 1965-79.
-First Yankee (or former Yankee) I ever actually met (if you'll pardon the choice of THAT word), and all the talk about him being classy was an understatement.
+He was the 1st Yankee (or former Yankee) I ever actually met (if you'll pardon the choice of the word "met"), and all the talk about him being classy was an understatement.
 His timing was bad, arriving just as the old dynasty was collapsing, but he was a 2-time All-Star, led the AL in walks in 1972 and runs in 1976, and finally got to play in 3 World Series, winning 2.
 His 1st-inning homer in Game 3 of the '78 Series gave the Yanks their first lead of the Series, and in Game 4 he scored the winning run in the 10th.

 He never batted .300, hit 25 homers or had 100 RBIs, although he came close to each.
 But he won games and he won titles.
 He wasn't a headline, but he helped make them.
 Later became a Yankee coach.
 His Number 6 will be retired someday, although not for him.
 But he was the first former player introduced at the old Yankee Stadium finale in 2008, and deservedly got a big hand.

 5. Lou Piniella, 1974-84.
 The 1969 AL Rookie of the Year with the Kansas City Royals, he didn't get along with management there, so they sent him to the Yankees for lefty reliever Lindy McDaniel.
-Great trade for both teams.
+That was a great trade for both teams.
 McDaniel was washed up, but he was practically an extra pitching coach for the Royals' young staff.
 Piniella, well, let's just say he was called "Sweet Lou" not for his disposition, but for his swing.

 And what a hitter: .291 lifetime average, 109 OPS+, 6 .300 seasons (4 with the Yankees), and always seemed to come through in key situations.
 As a boy, I enjoyed Nathan Salant's book This Day In Yankee History, and as he wrote of the 1978 "Boston Massacre" series, he mentioned that Reggie had been intentionally walked: "That made no sense at all, because the next batter was the Red Sox killer himself, Lou Piniella."
-And Piniella went 10-for-16 with 5 RBIs in that series.
-He also batted .305 with 2 homers and 6 RBIs in his 5 ALCS appearances and .319 with 10 RBIs (albeit none on homers) in his 4 World Series.
+And that was no joke: Piniella went 10-for-16 with 5 RBIs in that series.
+He also batted .305 with 2 homers and 6 RBIs in his 5 ALCS appearances, and .319 with 10 RBIs (albeit none on homers) in his 4 World Series (and that doesn't count putting the ball in play to begin the Reggie "Sacrifice Thigh" that led to a run in Game 4 in '78).
 If it was October, and Lou was batting against you, you were not thinking it was sweet.

 4. Bob Meusel, 1920-29.
 "Long Bob" and his brother Emil (known as Irish even though the family was of German descent) were among the earliest Californians to reach the majors – or, as the people involved in or rooting for teams in the Pacific Coast League said until 1957, "the eastern leagues."
 Both went to New York, Irish to the Giants, Bob to the Yankees, and they opposed each other in 3 straight World Series, the Giants winning in 1921 and '22, the Yankees in '23.
 Bob also helped the Yankees win the '26 Pennant and the '27 and '28 World Series.

-He was a lifetime.318 hitter, who was a perfect fit in the Yankee lineup, 5th after Babe Ruth batted 3rd and Lou Gehrig 4th – hence, in his last full season, 1929, the first season in which the Yankees wore uniform numbers, Meusel was the first to wear the Number 5 that would be solely identified with Joe DiMaggio (who, of course, did not always bat 5th).
+Irish was a good hitter, Bob a better one, batting .318 lifetime.
+He was a perfect fit in the Yankee lineup, a righthanded hitter in the 5th slot, after Babe Ruth batted 3rd and Lou Gehrig 4th – hence, in his last full season, 1929, the 1st season in which the Yankees wore uniform numbers, Meusel was the 1st to wear the Number 5 that would be solely identified with Joe DiMaggio (who, of course, did not always bat 5th).
 Five times, Meusel drove in at least 100 runs, and led the AL in homers and RBIs in 1925.
 He played with the Cincinnati Reds in 1930, then headed back west and ended his career in the PCL.
 He died in 1977, at age 81.

 2. Hideki Matsui, 2003-09.
-His first home game at a Yankee Stadium, he hit an Opening Day grand slam.
-His last home game at a Yankee Stadium, he went 3-for-4 with a homer and 6 RBIs to clinch a World Championship.
-In between he gave us a bunch of memories, including one of the 4 straight hits off Pedro Martinez in 2003 ALCS Game 7, maybe the best game ever played at the old Stadium.
+In his 1st home game at a Yankee Stadium, he hit an Opening Day grand slam.
+In his last home game at a Yankee Stadium, he went 3-for-4 with a homer off Pedro Martinez and 6 RBIs to clinch a World Championship.
+In between, he gave us a bunch of memories, including 1 of the 4 straight hits off Pedro in 2003 ALCS Game 7, maybe the best game ever played at the old Stadium.